 I followed my heart falling in love with Brian, knowing that we would not be able to spend time together for a long time.
 It would be months without seeing each other, weeks at a time with only satellite email as communication.
 We would live two completely different lives, Brian sailing the South Pacific and me finishing my degree in Melbourne.
 I would lie if I didn’t say it was extremely difficult and incredibly painful.
 But looking back, completely worth it!

 It would take a year before we got to spend more than a few weeks here and there together but every chance I got I flew from my student life in Melbourne to meet Delos on her adventures through the South Pacific Islands.
-I spent 5 amazing weeks in Fiji and got to experience my first passage from Fiji to Vanuatu, before it was time to fly back home to Melbourne.
+I spent 5 amazing weeks in Fiji and got to experience my first passage from Fiji to Vanuatu, before it was time to fly back home to Melbourne, this allowed me to find some nice places for Where to stay in Fiji for the future!
 A half a year later I met Delos in Ghizo, Solomon Islands, where I experienced my first wreck-dives and another really cool passage from Solomon Islands to Australia.
 This time I stayed on the boat for 3 amazing months sailing down the Australian coast, diving The Great barrier reef, and spending endless lazy days at Hamilton Islands 5 resort pools.

 I am now back on Delos after 1 year.
 It seems like it was only yesterday that me and Brian watched Delos getting pulled out of the water to the dry storage in Bundaberg.
 A lot has happened since then.
 I managed to finish my degree, travelled through America for 3 months and I also had the chance to work and visit family and friends in Sweden.